Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "We have two sayings, Vemik. *‘Knowledge is strength.’* The other is…" Daniel paused and thought.
 "Hm…*[absolute power corrupts absolutely]*…Something like *‘Strength rots us from the inside.’* What would you do if you had a kind of strength that nobody else did, unless **you** chose to give it to them?"

-"I would...be careful who I gave it to."
+"I would... be careful who I gave it to."

 "Hm.
 And you are a wise man and a strong man, as perfect as a god, who would never use his strength in evil ways even accidentally."
 Daniel spread his hands out, palms upwards.
 "Do you believe such a man exists?
 Do you believe that all the men you chose to share your power with would be so perfect?
 Or all the men *they* chose to share it with?"